All Products

 End: true

-Another branch in the Parallel state fails due to a caught error.
+• Another branch in a Parallel state fails with a caught error.

-In this case, the workflow engine tries its best to cancel the task.
-For example, if WaitForSystemCallback integration mode is used in a workflow and CloudFlow invokes an asynchronous task that contains child flows or functions of Function Compute, you can call the StopExecution API operation of CloudFlow to stop the workflow.
-CloudFlow stops the child flows and then the asynchronous task-related functions in the workflow.
-However, the workflow engine may not be able to cancel the task for the following reasons:
+For example, if the workflow contains asynchronous tasks with child flows or Function Compute functions, call the StopExecution API operation to stop the workflow.
+CloudFlow stops the child flows first and then the asynchronous task-related functions in the workflow.

-Your execution role has no the permissions to call the corresponding API operation.
+• The execution role lacks the permissions required to call the corresponding API operation.

 WaitForCustomCallback